dharmab/dharmab.github.io/_posts/2014-03-26-arch-linux-install-checklist.markdown

 Basic System
 ##
 1. Boot into the installer and establish network access
-1. Partition the drive with `cgdisk`
+1. Partition the drive with `cgdisk`, including a 512MB EFI partition if necessary
 1. Format the partitions with `mkfs.ext4`
+1. If using UEFI, use `mkfs.fat -F32` to format EFI system partition
 1. If using swap, use `mkswap` and `swapon` to format and enable the swap paritions
 1. Mount the root partion to `/mnt`
 1. Create mount points under `/mnt` and mount partitions as necessary.
-If using boot, mount the EFI System Partition under /mnt/boot
+If using UEFI, mount the EFI System Partition under /mnt/boot
 1. Select mirrors in `/etc/pacman.d/mirrorlist`
-1. Start the install process with `pacstrap -i /mnt base base-devel sudo vim wget curl rsync openssh git ifplugd expac ntp reflector`
+1. Start the install process with `pacstrap -i /mnt base base-devel sudo vim curl rsync openssh git ifplugd ntp reflector`
 1. Generate an fstab with `genfstab -p /mnt >> /mnt/etc/fstab`
 1. Chroot in with `arch-chroot`
+1. Verfiy the contents of `/etc/fstab`
 1. Set the hostname in `/etc/hostname`
 1. Symlink the correct timezone from `/user/share/zoneinfo/` to `/etc/localtime`
 1. Set the hardware clock to store UTC time with `hwclock --systohc --utc`